 The projects of this consortium represent a multi-faceted approach to investigating the mechanisms by which the microbiome impacts AD progression.
 The projects of this consortium will increase the field’s understanding of this important emerging area and its relevance to developing novel therapeutics for people who might develop or who are living with Alzheimer’s disease.

-MICROBIOME CONSORTIUM: CURRENTLY FUNDED RESEARCHERS
+MICROBIOME CONSORTIUM: FUNDED RESEARCHERS

 David Holtzman, M.D., Washington University School of Medicine in St. Louis